 - depositing site rules with the council

 The fees apply to sites that are only residential and for mixed holiday and residential use.
 However, the annual charge per pitch applies only to the residential units.

-Site rules are different to site licence conditions and are put in place by the owner of a site to ensure acceptable standards are maintained which will be of benefit to occupiers or will help bring about community cohesion on the site.
+Site rules are different to site licence conditions.
+They are put in place by the owner of a site to ensure acceptable standards are maintained.
+This will benefit the occupiers and help bring more community cohesion on the site.

 Apply for a caravan and camping site licence [external link]

 Download an application form

 If you'd prefer to download an application form, please download the document below.
 Once completed return it to us using the contact details below.

 - Caravan Site Licence application word version [word document]

 You are advised to take up any issue with us in the first instance using the contact details below.
 If they are refused an application to change a condition, those with a license may appeal in the local Magistrates Court.
-The appeal must be made within 28 days of the written notification of the refusal and a notice of appeal must be served on Darlington Borough Council.
+The appeal must be made within 28 days of the written alert of refusal.
+The notice of appeal must be served on Darlington Borough Council.

 You are advised to take up any issue with us in the first instance using the contact details below.
-If a licence holder wishes to appeal against a condition attached to a licence they may appeal to the local Magistrates Court [external link]
+If a licence holder wants to appeal against a condition attached to a licence, they may appeal to the local Magistrates Court [external link]

 When making a complaint, we advise to contact the trader first.
 This best written in the form of a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, Consumer Direct will give you advice.
 From outside the UK contact the UK European Consumer Centre.